frankalcantara/frankalcantara.github.io/_posts/2024-06-27-competitive-programming.md

 _Code Fragment 12 - Optional implemented in Python_{: class="legend"}

-Relying solely on brute-force solutions won't impress interviewers or win coding competitions.
+Relying solely on brute-force solutions won't impress interviewers or win coding competitive programmings.
 It's crucial to strive for solutions with lower time complexity whenever possible.
-While some problems might not have more efficient alternatives, most interview and competition questions are designed to filter out candidates who only know brute-force approaches.
+While some problems might not have more efficient alternatives, most interview and competitive programming questions are designed to filter out candidates who only know brute-force approaches.

 #### Recursive Approach: Divide and Conquer

 The recursive solution leverages a two-pointer approach to efficiently explore the array within a dynamically shrinking window defined by the `start` and `end` indices.
 It operates by progressively dividing the search space into smaller subproblems, each represented by a narrower window, until a base case is reached or the target sum is found.
 Here's the refined description, flowchart and code:

-##### Base Cases
+#### Base Cases

 1. **Empty Input:** If the array is empty (or if the `start` index is greater than or equal to the `end` index), there are no pairs to consider.
 In this case, we return `std::nullopt` to indicate that no valid pair was found.

 2. **Target Sum Found:** If the sum of the elements at the current `start` and `end` indices equals the `target` value, we've found a matching pair.
 We return this pair as `std::optional<std::pair<int, int>>` to signal success and provide the result.

-##### Recursive Step\*\*
+#### Recursive Step\*\*

 1. **Explore Leftward:** We make a recursive call to the function, incrementing the `start` index by one.
 This effectively shifts our focus to explore pairs that include the next element to the right of the current `start` position.